mattparker/lamplighthelp/source/33-2-3_Investigation_Actions.markdown

  - At the top of the detail page
  - On the dashboard.

+It is only visible to {{Safeguarding}} Managers and {{Safeguarding lead contact}}s.

 Any changes to severity are logged in the {{safeguarding case}}.
-You may need to also add a comment to explain the change (see below).
+You may also need to add a comment to explain the change (see below).

-### Status
+### <i class="fas fa-route"></i> Status

-The status represents the status of the investigation.
-These are:
+The status represents the status of the {{safeguarding case}}.
+By default these are:

 1. New {{safeguarding case}} raised
-2. Under internal investigation
-3. Under external investigation
+2. Internal fact gathering
+3. Preparing internal reports
+4. External investigation
-4. Waiting for external reports
+5. Waiting for external reports
-5. Ongoing issue
+6. On-going issue
-6. Requires manager sign-off
+7. Requires sign-off
-7. Signed off
+8. Signed off
-8. Closed
+9. Closed

 The status can be changed at any time by selecting the new status from the drop down list and clicking save.
 The status is displayed on the main listing page, In the detail panel, and on the dashboard.
 Changing the status also affects which actions are available.